-- You keep 100% of revenue (less PayPal transaction fees).
-All payments go directly to you; Datto does not take a cut.
+- All payments go directly to you; Datto does not take a cut.

-- You keep control of the look and feel of your splash page and simply paste a PayPal Buy Now button into your splash page.
+- You keep control of the look and feel of your splash page and only add a PayPal Buy Now button.

 - With automatic MAC Authentication, you can allow users to roam between nodes without seeing the splash page again.

 - You can offer multiple bandwidth tiers, or offer a free lower-speed service tier and one or more paid tiers at higher speeds.